huub-github/42towels-book/README.md

 # 42 Towels Shop

-The book is divided into three parts:
+The book is divided into two parts:

 ### Part I - Hacking preparations